dptsolutions/CustomUIYouTubePlayer/README.md

 ##Anything I need to watch out for?
 * Currently, the YouTubePlayerActivity crashes on orientation change.
 So lock it to landscape in your manifest.
 (Fixing this is on the TODO list)
 * The cueVideo() method to load a video seems buggy and not always work.
-Stick with loadVideo()
+Stick with loadVideo().